You can trust that the COVID-19 vaccine is safe. Learn more about vaccine safety, how it was developed, and how it works.

 Ensuring the vaccine is safe

-COVID-19 vaccines available in Massachusetts are made by two companies: Moderna and Pfizer.
+COVID-19 vaccines available in Massachusetts are made by three companies: Moderna, Pfizer, and Johnson & Johnson/Janssen.
 These vaccines were authorized by the Federal Food and Drug Administration only after they were shown to be safe and effective in studies (called clinical trials).

 The U.S. ensures that all vaccines are as safe as possible.
 Learn how the federal government is working to ensure the safety of COVID-19 vaccines.